gschijndel/unsee.cc/README.md

 Installation
 ---------
-To run your copy of Unsee locally you'll probably need
+To run your copy of Unsee locally you'll probably need to run scripts located at `scripts/build`.

 Requirements
 -----